DanielMFernandes/CCNA_Course_Notes/Course_Notes/Port_Security.md

 VIOLATION MODES

-- There are THREE DIFFERENT VIOLATION MODES that determine what the SWITCH will do if an unauthorized FRAME enters an INTERFACE configured with PORT SECURITY
+- There are THREE DIFFERENT VIOLATION MODES that determine what the SWITCH will do if an unauthorized FRAME enters an interface configured with port security
     - SHUTDOWN
-        - Effectively shuts down the PORT by placing it in an ‘err-disabled` state
+        - Effectively shuts down the port by placing it in an ‘err-disabled` state
-        - Generates a SYSLOG and / or SNMP message when the INTERFACE is ‘disabled’
+        - Generates a SYSLOG and / or SNMP message when the interface is ‘disabled’
-        - The VIOLATION counter is set to 1 when the INTERFACE is ‘disabled’
+        - The VIOLATION counter is set to 1 when the interface is ‘disabled’
     - RESTRICT
-        - The SWITCH discards traffic from unauthorized MAC ADDRESSES
+        - The SWITCH discards traffic from unauthorized MAC addresses
         - The INTERFACE is NOT disabled
         - Generates a SYSLOG and / or SNMP message each time an unauthorized MAC is detected
         - The VIOLATION counter is incremented by 1 for each unauthorized FRAME

     - PROTECT
-        - The SWITCH discards traffic from unauthorized MAC ADDRESSES
+        - The SWITCH discards traffic from unauthorized MAC addresses
         - The INTERFACE is NOT disabled
         - It does NOT generate a SYSLOG / SNMP message for unauthorized traffic
         - It does NOT increment the VIOLATION counter